bcgov/wps-research/README.md

 python3 compile.py # compile the viewer and overwrite /usr/bin/imv
 ```

+12. navigate to peppers test data and run:
+'''
+cd peppers
+imv
+'''

 * Session: always click somewhere on full-scene/ overview window, first to buffer data under it